top of page

 Mar 210 min read

-In Week 2, we examined the building blocks of communication .
-In Week 3, we distinguished language difference from language delay .
-Now we step into something quieter and far more powerful.
+In Week 2, we examined the building blocks of communication.
+In Week 3, we distinguished language difference from language delay.
+Now, we step into something quieter and far more powerful.
 Not flashcards.
 Not therapy tables.
 Not “sit down and say it again.”
-But mornings.
-Car rides .
-Snack time.
-Bedtime.
+But mornings, car rides, snack time, and bedtime.
 Because language does not grow in scheduled pockets.
-It gr ows in shared life.
+It grows in shared life.
 Week 4 brings us to one of the most powerful and most misunderstood elements of language devel

 synapsekidsslp7